The Blog Social

 Here’s the thing: Pinterest users aren’t passively scrolling.
 They’re planning.
 Researching.
 Getting ready to act.

-That search behavior gives you a goldmine of data to work with—especially if you're building a blog that actually makes money.
+That search behaviour gives you a goldmine of data to work with—especially if you’re building a blog that actually makes money.

 When you align your content with what people are already searching for on Pinterest, you’re not hoping your pins go viral.
 You’re tapping into existing demand and putting your content directly in front of people ready to engage.